 msfupdate

-Before running an exploit, you’ll need to configure the appropriate options for the module, target, and payload.
+Before running an exploit, you must configure the appropriate module, target, and payload options.
 Use the show options command in msfconsole to view the required and optional settings.

 Real-World Examples and Scenarios

-Let’s take a look at some real-world scenarios to understand how Metasploit can be used to exploit vulnerabilities and compromise systems.
+Let’s examine some real-world scenarios to understand how Metasploit can exploit vulnerabilities and compromise systems.

 Exploiting a Windows System with EternalBlue